goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 S'uli has a voiced alveolo-palatal fricative [ʑ], which in my data is in complementary distribution with the glide [j].
-These two sounds are likely allophones of /y/, but no research has been done on a possible phonemic distinction between the two.
+These two sounds are likely allophones of \<y\> /j/, but no research has been done on a possible phonemic distinction between the two.
 Here they are treated as allophones, but still distinguished in transcription.

 The lateral approximant /l/ does not appear word-finally in S'uli due to a merger with /n/ in this position (see @sec:merger-final-l-n).

 There is some variation within S'uli, but due to frequent intermarriage between different S'uli communities, it is not always easy to identify language features on a geographic basis.
 They are instead treated as individual speaker variations.
 Indeed, often speakers will provide two forms upon elicitation, either with variant pronunciation or else different lexical items, both of which can be used by S'uli speakers.
 <!-- TODO: maybe move this somewhere else? -->

-One such variation is an affricate [tɕ] allophone of /t/ before the high front vowel /i/ or the corresponding semivowel /y/.
+One such variation is an affricate [tɕ] allophone of /t/ before the high front vowel /i/ or the corresponding semivowel \<y\> /j/.
 Thus, the word 'salt' may be pronounced variously as *cimu* or *timu*, sometimes by the same speaker.
 Some speakers are very consistent with a single variant, for others the consistency may vary by lexical item.
 However, due to the large amount of variation between speakers, we cannot yet analyze this phenomenon as a phonemic split, though it could become one in the future.

 #### S'uli vowel inventory